OpenframeProject/Openframe-Docs/source/includes/_hardware.md

 ### Strip down

 Another option is to strip down the plastic case and reveal the bare-bone display.
 This has been done for the [Alt-AI / Openframe exhibition](https://www.flickr.com/photos/78897029@N00/albums/72157668428434301/with/26577041814/), for example.

+## GPIO for electronic components

+Using the [GPIO of the Raspberry Pi](https://www.raspberrypi.org/documentation/usage/gpio/) you can extend your frame with electronic components like sensors, buttons, motors and more.
+The sky is your limit.
+This [GPIO example Openframe extension](https://github.com/OpenframeProject/Openframe-GPIO) might help getting started.